 The DVA is determined by the expected negative exposure and by RBI's credit quality and represents the value adjustment for own probability of default.
-The method of calculation is similar to that for the CVA, but the expected negative market value is used instead of the expected positive exposures, expected negative exposures are calculated from the simulated future aggregated counterparty market values; these represent the Group's expected liability to the counterparty at the respective future points in time.
+The method of calculation is similar to that for the CVA, but the expected negative market value is used instead of the expected positive market value.
+Instead of the expected positive exposures, expected negative exposures are calculated from the simulated future aggregated counterparty market values; these represent the Group's expected liability to the counterparty at the respective future points in time.
 Values implied by the market are also used to calculate RBI's probability of default.
 Direct CDS quotations are used where available.
 If no CDS quotation is available, RBI's probability of default is calculated by assigning the own rating to a sector and rating-specific CDS curve.